House for sale

 The house is equipped for fiber optic internet.

-Finally, there is a spacious garage with motorized door on the ground floor/back street, a cellar and an attic.
+Finally, there is a spacious garage with motorized door on the ground floor/back street (this is particularly invaluable in Chalabre, where street parking is notoriously difficult), a cellar and a fully renovated & insulated attic.

 Surface area: 175 m² (1883 sq. feet)